slsa-framework/source-tool/POLICY.md

 ### Revisions are immutable and uniquely identifiable

-Level 1+: This tool only attests to git revisions (commits), and those are inherantly immutable and uniquely identifiable.
+Level 1+: This tool only attests to git revisions (commits), and those are inherently immutable and uniquely identifiable.

 ### Repository IDs